 Full Time Long-Term Care

-Typically classified as 40 to 50 hours per week, sometimes more.
-Overtime pay (see here) is expected for hours worked above 40 in one week’s time.
+Typically falls between 40 and 50 hours per week, sometimes more.
+Overtime pay is expected for hours worked above 40 hours in one week’s time.
 A minimum of 12 months mutual commitment between the nanny and family is common.
 You will interview, hire, become the employer of the nanny, and pay a non-refundable placement fee to the agency upon mutual acceptance of the position.

-Typically classified as hours below 40 per week with a minimum of 25 hours per week.
-Schedules vary from several long days, to just mornings, or just afternoons.
+Part-time employment is typically classified as any arrangement below 40 hours per week, with a minimum of 25 hoursper week.
+Schedules vary from several long days per week to just mornings or just afternoons.
 We do not accommodate split-shift or weekend schedules due to the variable challenges that part time searches present.
 A minimum of 12 months mutual commitment between the nanny and family is common.
 You will interview, hire, become the employer of the nanny, and pay a non-refundable placement fee to the agency.

 Schedule a Needs Analysis

 To kick the process off, a placement specialist will conduct an in-depth family interview to learn about your needs.
 We take this stage in our process very seriously and charge a standard screening fee of $350 for our time.
 These consultations typically run 45-60 minutes but may take longer.

 Our recruiting team works together to hand-select 1-5 screened and qualified candidates for you to meet with, based on the resultsof your needs analysis.
 A tremendous amount of work will have gone into the selections and we consider them recommendations, not suggestions.
 Meeting with each of them will insure your final hiring decision is balanced and informed.

 We’ll help you to draft, present, and negotiate acceptance of an offer letter with an outline of job duties and expectations.
 Our third-party guidance makes your transition to becoming an employer seamless.